PackeTsar/freeztp/README.md

         !
         ztp request dhcpd-commit
         ```
     - If the switches will not be on the same VLAN, then create a new scope.
+  6. Start configuring switches!
+    - FreeZTP comes with a default configuration which is ready to configure switches.
+A default-keystore is configured which will hand out a basic (non-individualized) config to a newly booted switch.
+    - There are a few example templates, keystores, associations, an ID array already in the config.
+Feel free to modify them to do what you want, or blow them away and customize everything.

 -----------------------------------------